Best dwarf evergreens for small spaces – 5 compact shrubs for year-round greenery

 Best dwarf evergreens

-If you are landscaping with evergreens in smaller spaces, the good news is that there are hundreds of interesting and attractive dwarf evergreens to choose from.
+If you are landscaping with evergreens in smaller spaces, the good news is that there are hundreds of interesting and attractive dwarf evergreens to choose from that can be grown alongside some of the best dwarf trees.
 Importantly, remember to select species that are best suited to your US hardiness zone.
 For example, if you reside in zone 5, planting tender evergreens that are native to southern regions is not a good idea.

 1. Creeping Juniper